NilsRuet/highway-pursuit-gym/README.md

 - **Mod/DLL:** Injected into the game to enable server functionality for communication.

 Both components are required and should be installed together.
 Installation instructions are provided in the README files located in each subfolder.

+The project also features an `examples` folder containing an example of use of the library with a PPO implementation by [Weight & Biases](https://github.com/vwxyzjn/ppo-implementation-details) modified for better profiling.